jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Old single-table NoSQL-like vs. new - what's speaking against going Boyce-Codd on this one.md

 > >
 > > Anyway, that Info Datum implies that my document size estimate is either way too optimistic / small, or-r-r-r-r-r, we are looking at far more than 100K 'unique' documents here.
 > >
 > > Remember the "*near-identical PDFs cluttering the library*" section in [[SHA1B - Qiqqa Fingerprint 1.0 Classic]]?
-There are several reasons this dump bin has far more than 100K 'unique' documents, thanks to multiple download actions and crashed library recovery attempts, combined with several rather unsatisfactory attempts at improving OCR output, meanwhile 'deprotecting' obnoxious PDFs (I'm looking at you, On-Semi!), plus *possibly* a late realization that even though the previous factors are all very significant, there also *might* be a chance that the actual library hiding in that bin has grown at tad by now, say, another 25% since I last measured this in 0 B.C. (the Year Zero Before COVID) - 25% sounds quite reasonable given what I've being doing lately and the fact that this lib has been growing at a steady pace since at least 2015, with plenty of stuff already collected before then!
+There are several reasons this dump bin has far more than 100K 'unique' documents, thanks to multiple download actions and crashed library recovery attempts, combined with several rather unsatisfactory attempts at improving OCR output, meanwhile 'deprotecting' obnoxious PDFs (I'm looking at you, On-Semi!), plus *possibly* a late realization that even though the previous factors are all very significant, there also *might* be a chance that the actual library hiding in that bin has grown at tad by now, say, another 25% since I last measured this in 0 B.C. (the Year Zero Before COVID) - 25% sounds quite reasonable given what I've been doing lately and the fact that this lib has been growing at a steady pace since at least 2015, with plenty of stuff already collected before then!
 This is about 30 years worth of professional living, after all.)

 ## Some thoughts on (database) speed